The 11 Best Natural Antibiotics and How to Use ThemUpdated: February 19, 2017Natural Remedies

 Turmeric is a spice widely used in traditional Indian cooking that has been used holistically for centuries.

-Dr. Kelly Brogan MD uses turmeric widely in her holistic psychiatry practice.
+Dr. Kelly Brogan MD uses turmeric holistically in her psychiatry practice.
 She writes,

 This wonder-spice is a mainstay of my anti-inflammatory work with patients in my practice where I use liposomal preparations of curcumin, the natural phenols responsible for turmeric’s yellow color, when I suspect their symptoms stem from a challenged immune system.